pl2599/Natural-Language-Processing---Spooky-Data/README.md

 Please see each subfolder for a README file.

 # Sentence and Structure Analyses
-Before looking at specific words, let us first step back and look at the differences in the general structure of the texts among the authors.
+Before diving right in, let us take a big step backwards and look at the differences in the general structure of the texts among the authors.

 ## Total Featured, Sentence Length, Word Length
 ![alt text](figs/Overall_structure.png)